 January 7, 2015 (days off: included in New Year's Holidays)

 The Russian Orthodox Church recognizes January 7 as the day Jesus was born.
 This is because the Russian Orthodox Church did not recognize the 1918 Soviet order to shift from the Julian Calendar (implemented in Russia by Peter I) to the Georgian Calendar (now standard in Western countries and considered more scientifically accurate).
 The Russian Orthodox Church still calculates all its holidays based on the Julian Calendar, which is currently 14 days ahead of the Georgian.
 Thus, December 25th for the Orthodox Church is January 7th for the rest of us.
 In the year 2100, the calendars will slip by another day and Christmas for Russian Orthodoxy, while still celebrated on December 25th for the Church, will be celebrated on January 8th by the calendar used by the Russian government and most of the world.

 In the Soviet Union, Christmas was effectively banned under the officially atheist Soviets in 1925.
 The holiday has not gained much in popularity since its official re-institution in 1992.
-Some Russians do not celebrate the day at all, while some have a small family dinner, and a very few exchange gifts.
+Some Russians do not celebrate the day at all, while some have a family dinner and/or attend Church to celebrate.
+Very, very few exchange gifts.
+For those Russians who do celebrate the holiday, it is generally celebrated exclusively as a religious holiday.
 Russians with Western friends will often think to congratulate or call these friends on December 25.
 More about New Year and Christmas in Russia

 Incidently, Christmas in January is not so historically strange.
 The Romans celebrated Christmas on January 6th up until the year 354, when the bishop of Rome changed it.
 Some say this change was made according to scholarship available at the time, others say that the day was moved to appease northern pagans who celebrated the birth of a sun god on this day.